engdan77/alfons_timer/README.md

 Once you start the device you click once on **Button A** at the initial logo, then it allows you to go to **Apps** and select `temp` .. so it will start next time you start the device.

 Within the App you can click on **Button A** for saving a record of time, and you have a yellow timer that states how long time ago the baby was fed.
 With the **Button B** you are able to see the last 5 records.

+In the view with those times you can press **Button A** to enable power saver mode, including deep sleep after 2 minutes idle.

 ## Screenshot and demo